WonderLine14/WonderLine14.github.io/README.md

 - **Course:** CSCI 235 – Procedural Programming
 - **Language(s):** HTML, CSS

-This project is a restaurant website built with HTML and CSS.
-It includes multiple pages, page styling, and navigation between sections.
+This project is a C++ program that simulates a restaurant ordering system.
+It allows the user to select menu items and calculates the total    cost of the order.
+The project was assigned to practice functions, user input, output, and decision making in C++.

 [View Project](https://wonderline14.github.io/Restaurant.html)